Ridhi0078/project2/README.md

 # New Project

-THis projecvt was created from local system.
+This project was created from local system. created by Ridhima Dangwal